krishauser/SemiInfiniteOptimization/README.md

 > python robotposeopt.py data/tx90_geom_test3.xml

-Trajectory optimization testing
+### Trajectory optimization testing

-> python robottrajopt.py data/tx90_geom_test3.xml
+> python robottrajopt.py data/tx90_geom_test2.xml

-The example files in data/*.xml assume the Klampt folder is two levels up from this folder.
-If your Klampt folder is somewhere else, change the paths accordingly.

-In each of these demos, you can drag around the object transform and observe the results of the optimization.
+This example uses resources/robottrajopt_initial.path as the initial path.
+If this file doesn't exist, you can create your own path by editing the configurations as prompted.

+### Optimal motion planning testing

+> python robotplanopt.py data/tx90_geom_test2.xml

+This example asks you to define a start and goal configuration, and then you may choose to run various optimizing motion planners from the Actions menu.

 ## Version history

-7/26/2020 - Updated for Python 2/3 compatibility, added line search guarantee (courtesy of Mengchao Zheng.)
+7/26/2020 - Updated for Python 2/3 compatibility.
+Added motion planning examples.
+Improved line search method, with better scoring function (courtesy of Mengchao Zheng.)
+Fixed occasional crash in trajectory optimizer.

 10/30/2018 - First release